Medicare Supplement Insurance Plan G Benefits & Coverage

 If you’re enrolled in Medicare Part A and Part B, you can look into purchasing a Medicare Supplement plan.
 You are first eligible to sign up when you are 65 and signed up for Medicare Part A and Part B. For the first six months after signing up, you will be in your Medigap Open Enrollment Period.

 This six month period is important for a few reasons.
-First of all, signing up for the best Medicare Supplement Plan G plan right away will allow you to enjoy savings on your health care from the beginning.
+First of all, signing up for Medicare Supplement Plan G plan right away will allow you to enjoy savings on your health care from the beginning.
 Secondly, the health insurance provider cannot turn you down for coverage because of medical underwriting reasons.
 You cannot even be charged a higher rate for medical issues during this period.

 If you miss the deadline, though, all is not lost.
 If you want to become one of the beneficiaries are a high deductible or another plan, we can help.
 Give us a call, and we can talk to you about your options for Supplement plans and can help you find the right one for you.